 16. Outdoor Cycling

-A smartwatch not just track your steps, you can use it to track your various outdoor activities like cycling, biking etc. A smartwatch with built-in GPS can track your speed, and distance travelled, etc. right from your wrist.
+A smartwatch does not just track your steps; you can use it to track your various outdoor activities like cycling, biking, etc. A smartwatch with built-in GPS can track your speed and distance traveled, etc., right from your wrist.

 We have already written an article on the best smartwatch for cycling that helps you track your outdoor cycling activities.
 Advanced cycling smartwatches come with an on-screen map that helps you explore new routes without getting lost.